 Fairbanks, AK job

-Who We Are We are Golden Heart Utilities working with Utility Services of Alaska and College Utilities to bring safe and clean water and wastewater operations to Fairbanks, Alaska.
+Who We Are We are Utility Services of Alaska working with Golden Heart Utility and College Utilities to bring safe and clean water and wastewater operations to Fairbanks, Alaska.
 Together these three companies are known as Fairbanks Sewer and Water; we are owned by Nexus Water Group.

 What We Offer

-* Paid Time Off and Holidays: Starting at 18 days annually and 11 paid company holidays
+* Paid Time Off: Starting at 3 weeks annually along with 11 company-paid holidays

-* Retirement Plan: Pension Plan with employer contribution.
+* Retirment Plan: 401K plan with employer contribution.

-* Grow with us: Professional development opportunities through training and professional certifications
+* Grow With Us: Professional development opportunities through training, professional certifications, and education allowance.

 * Employee Resource Groups (ERG): ERGs are voluntary employee groups that form based on shared characteristics or backgrounds and are sponsored by the organization.